 I have read the above statement.
-I have been able to ask questions and express concerns, which have been satisfactorily responded to by the investigator.
-I have been given sufficient time to consider whether or not to give permission for my child/ward to participate in this study.
-I believe that I understand the purpose of the study as well as the potential benefits and risks that are involved.
-I hereby give my permission for my child/ward to participate in this study.

-Parent/Guardian 1 (sign) Parent/Guardian 2 (sign) Date I certify that I have explained to the ab and possible risks associated with par raised, and witnessed the above sign consent document. ticipation in this research study, answ ered any questions Signature of Investigator Date
+I have have been satisfactorily responded to consider whether or not to give permiss that I understand the purpose of the sinvolved.
+I hereby give my permission for by the investigator.
+I have been given ion for my child/ward to participate in the tudy as well as the potential benefits sufficient time to this study.
+I believe and risks that are Parent/Guardian 1 (sign) Parent/Guardian 2 (sign) Date I certify that I have explained to the about and possible risks associated with part raised, and witnessed the above signate consent document. cicipation in this research study, answe ered any questions Signature of Investigator Date

-Please submit all material in original, plus three copies to the KHSC IRB.
+Please submit all material in original, plus three copies to the KHSU IRB.